10 Principles of Servant Leadership (and Why It’s Our Favorite Style)

 As a fully remote team, we have to be extra-intentional about this.
 We bring the whole team together once a year for our annual team meetup, while smaller teams get together more often.
 We make sure to build in time for fun between business strategy so trust has room to grow.
 It’s worth the investment!

 Servant leaders know there’s always more to learn—and we can help you out with that.
-The Art and Science of Project Leadership is an online video course designed to help you grow your skills.
+The Art and Science of Project Leadership is an online video course that can help you embrace the servant leadership style as you grow your project management skills.
 Watch the classes anytime, from anywhere—and it’s totally free!

 I recommend starting with An Introduction to Project Leadership—not just because it’s the first in the series—but because it lays the foundation for what it means to be a great project leader.

 Remember: You don’t have to have a manager title or a team of direct reports to be a servant leader.
 If you lead projects in any way, you have the power of positive influence and can set your team and organization up for success.